You’ve summoned an image of the perfect part and spent the last few hours locked in a design frenzy.

 These are a few of its many uses:

 - “Stick-to-skin” applications

 Unlike the other tapes you’ve seen on this list, 9874 is a double sided medical tape on a roll with a liner.
 This can lead to more variability in its uses and allows it to be used for more complicated shapes in dressing applications.

-Finding wound dressing tape isn’t as simple as pushing a button that says TAPE repeatedly.
-Still, you’ve learned enough that hopefully, you’ll be comfortable taking these ideas and working to transform the adhesive into your ideal part.
+Finding wound dressing tape isn’t as simple as repeatedly pushing a TAPE NOW button.
+Still, you’ve learned enough that, hopefully, you’ll be comfortable taking these ideas and working to transform the adhesive into your ideal part.